-Now turn the breast skin-side up on your cutting board and slice it against the grain, on a bias, about half an inch thick.
+Turn the breast skin-side up on your cutting board and slice it against the grain, on a bias, about half an inch thick.
 Shingle the slices on your cutting board in an appealing manner.
 Repeat with the other breast.

-Separate the Drumsticks from the Thighs
+Separate the Drumsticks From the Thighs

 To separate the drumsticks from the thighs, turn the leg pieces over on your cutting board so that the skin side is down and you're looking directly at the meaty part of the joint.
 Now run your knife along the natural seam that separates the two joints, and they'll come right apart.
 Transfer the drumstick to your serving platter.
-Repeat with the other leg.Continue to 8 of 9 below.
+Repeat with the other leg.

 Debone and Carve the Thighs

-Now slice the thigh meat, against the grain, on a bias, about half an inch thick, and arrange the slices on your platter.
-Repeat with the other thigh.
+Slice the thigh meat, against the grain and on a bias, about half an inch thick.
+Arrange the slices on your platter and repeat with the other thigh.